 Charges for waste water

 Sewage fee is also charged on the basis of the water supplied.
-On top of the base fee for collection, treatment, cleaning and discharge, the environment load tax, network charge and VAT are added.
+On top of the base fee for collection, treatment, cleaning and discharge of waste water as well as the environment load tax (depends on quantity of waste water discharged to the sewage system), network charge and 9.5% VAT are added.

 Charges for services provided to industrial customers